-Italian cities like Rome and Venice have endless ways to fill your travel itineraries.
+Italian cities like Rome and Venice have endless ways to fill your travel itinerary.
 But if you’re wanting to get off the beaten path in Italy, how can you be sure that you’ll still fill your schedule?
 Luckily, the beautiful city of Bergamo offers tons of things to do, in both the upper (Citta Alta) and lower (Citta Bassa) city.
-If you are looking to find an Italian destination that is devoid of tourists, but still has a lot to offer, check out these things to do in Citta Alta Bergamo.
+If you are looking to find a destination in Lombardy, Italy that is devoid of tourists, but still has a lot to offer, check out these things to do in Citta Alta Bergamo.

 Things to do in Citta Alta Bergamo